Best CRM for Customer Service: 15 Tools Compared (2026)

 What is a CRM for customer service?

-What are the best CRM tools used in customer service?
+What is the best CRM for customer service?

 Can you use a CRM as a help desk?

-Some CRMs include help desk features such as ticketing, case management, and knowledge bases.
-Platforms like Kustomer, Agile CRM, and Freshworks bundle CRM and help desk capabilities together.
-However, a dedicated help desk tool like SupportBee typically provides a more streamlined support experience, especially for email-based workflows.
-Many teams get the best results by using a CRM and help desk together through integrations.
+Some CRMs include help desk features like ticketing, case management, and knowledge bases.
+Platforms like Kustomer, Agile CRM, and Freshworks bundle CRM and help desk capabilities into one product.
+For email-based support workflows though, a dedicated help desk like SupportBee usually wins on day-to-day usability.
+Most teams pair a CRM with a help desk rather than relying on a CRM to cover both jobs.

 What CRM tools are used in BPO?

-Business process outsourcing (BPO) companies typically use CRM tools that support high-volume customer interactions across multiple channels.
-Popular choices include Salesforce Service Cloud for its scalability and customization, Zoho CRM for cost-effectiveness, Bitrix24 for its built-in contact center, and Freshworks for its combined CRM and help desk capabilities.
-BPO operations often prioritize features like omnichannel routing, workflow automation, and detailed reporting to manage large support teams efficiently.
+BPO operations need CRMs that handle high ticket volume across multiple channels.
+The common choices are Salesforce Service Cloud for scale and customisation, Zoho CRM for cost, Bitrix24 for its built-in contact centre, and Freshworks for combined CRM and help desk.
+BPOs prioritise omnichannel routing, workflow automation, and detailed reporting to manage large agent pools.

 What is the best CRM with a shared inbox?

-For teams that manage customer support through email, a CRM that integrates with a shared inbox tool provides the best experience.
-HubSpot CRM includes a built-in conversation inbox, and tools like Copper CRM work natively inside Gmail.
-For dedicated shared inbox functionality, pairing a CRM with SupportBee's shared inbox gives teams both customer context and collaborative email management in one workflow.
+For teams that handle customer support through email, a CRM that pairs with a shared inbox tool is the strongest setup.
+HubSpot CRM includes a built-in conversation inbox.
+Copper CRM works natively inside Gmail.
+For a dedicated shared inbox, pairing your CRM with SupportBee's shared inbox gives teams customer context and collaborative email management in one workflow.